zoxilsi/CODE-A-POOKALAM-2025-COMPETITION/README.md

 ## 🏢 Organizer Information

 **Event Organized By:** TinkerHub RIT
-**Contact:** [Add contact information]
+**Contact:** +91 8590483660
 **Event Date:** September 2025
 **Deadline:** September 6, 2025
-**Submission:** Email your repository link to [email]

 ### About TinkerHub RIT
-TinkerHub RIT is a community of makers, learners, and innovators at Rajagiri Institute of Technology.
+TinkerHub RIT is a community of makers, learners, and innovators at Rajiv Gandhi Institute of Technology.
 We organize various tech events, workshops, and coding challenges to foster creativity and learning in technology.

 ---